dniel/traefik-forward-auth0/docs/index.rst

     There is some important breaking changes in version 2.0 of ForwardAuth.

-    **For those that want to delay upgrade from 1.0 to 2.0 version, there is a docker image that has been tagged 1.0 that you can continue to use, but it will not get any further updates and I encourage you to upgrade to 2.0 as soon as possible.**
+    **For those that want to delay upgrade from 1.0 to 2.0 version, there is a docker image with tag 1.0 that you can continue to use, but it will not get any further updates and I encourage you to upgrade to 2.0 as soon as possible.**